General Oncology Diet Guidelines

 - Do not drink water straight from lakes, rivers, streams, or springs.

-- Do not consume well water unless it is tested at least yearly and contains no coliforms.
-It is recommended to use distilled or bottled water if using a water service other than city water service.
+- It is recommended to use distilled or bottled water if using a water service other than city water service.

-- Do not drink unpasteurized fruit or vegetable juices.
+- Homemade juices are acceptable if consumed within 2 hours of juicing.
+Do not drink unpasteurized fruit or vegetable juices.

 - Ask that food be prepared fresh in fast-food establishments.
 (It may help to order the product prepared slightly differently from standard, such as without pickles.)